 Target market for steers

-Our main target market for steers is Wingham Beef Exports (WBE) and one of their premium rates, particularly the Meat Standards Australia (MSA) specifications, Manning Valley Naturally (Grass fed, Hormone free, Antibiotic free).
+Our main target market for steers is Wingham Beef Exports (WBE) and one of their premium grids, particularly the Meat Standards Australia (MSA) specifications, Manning Valley Naturally (Grass fed, Hormone free, Antibiotic free).

 To achieve these requirements we look to breed our Angus cows with a balance across a number of key traits